 Lawmakers have introduced other Medicare expansion options, which would be much more limited than Medicare for All.

-Sen.s Michael Bennett (D-Colorado) and Rep. Brian Higgins (D-New York) introduced a bill called Medicare-X Choice.
+Senators Michael Bennett (D-Colorado) and Rep. Brian Higgins (D-New York) introduced a bill called Medicare-X Choice.
 This bill would offer Medicare to people of any age through the Obamacare marketplaces.
 This bill would not be initially enacted nationwide.
-Instead, the bill would focus on adding the Medicare option in places with few hospitals and doctors, or areas that only had one insurer offering coverage.
+Instead, the bill would focus on adding the Medicare option in places with few hospitals and doctors.
+The same would be true for areas that only had one insurer offering coverage.

-Sen. Brian Schatz (D-Hawaii) and Rep. Ray Lujan (D-New Mexico) proposed a bill called the State Public Option Act that would let people buy into Medicaid, rather than Medicare.
-The details of covered services could vary from state to state, since this would be offered through Medicaid rather than Medicare.
+Senator Brian Schatz (D-Hawaii) and Representative Ray Lujan (D-New Mexico) proposed a bill called the State Public Option Act that would let people buy into Medicaid, rather than Medicare.
+The details of covered services could vary from state to state since this would be offered through Medicaid rather than Medicare.
 However, no plan would be able to offer less than essential health benefits covered under the Affordable Care Act.

-Healthcare is certainly a hot topic, and though Bernie Sanders’ (D-Vermont) version of Medicare for All would eventually eliminate all other forms of insurance, other Democratic candidates have varying degrees of support and versions of Medicare for All as a universal healthcare system.
-Though Medicare for All would likely lower the healthcare costs in the economy overall and increase quality care while also facilitating more preventative care to avoid expensive emergency room visits, you could end up paying more if you make more than $250,000 a year or are in the top 0.1 % of households.
-What’s more, some experts suggest that if costs are less onerous, patients will overuse the system and make setting up appointments for elective procedures more difficult.
+Healthcare is certainly a hot topic.
+Bernie Sanders’ version of Medicare for all would eventually eliminate all other forms of insurance.
+However, other Democratic candidates have varying degrees of support and versions of as a universal healthcare system.
+Though Medicare for all would likely lower the healthcare costs in the economy overall, and increase quality care while also facilitating more preventative care to avoid expensive emergency room visits, you could end up paying more if you make more than $250,000 a year or are in the top 0.1 % of households.

 Tips for Keeping Your Finances Healthy

-- Whatever the outcome on Medicare for All, it is important to keep yourself physically and financially healthy.
-If you are concerned about budgeting with healthcare costs, you may want to look into a financial advisor.
+- It is important to keep yourself physically and financially healthy.
+If you are concerned about budgeting for healthcare costs, you may want to look into working with a financial advisor.
 Finding a qualified financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - A health savings account (HSA) may be a good option for younger people who are worried about potential healthcare costs.
 HSAs can greatly reduce monthly premiums.